 That is the great difficulty with many.
-People say: "I have often been stirred at a meeting or at a convention, and I have consecrated myself to God.
-But it has passed away.
-I know it may last for a week or for a month, but it fades away.
-After a time it is all gone."
+People say: "I have often been stirred at a meeting, or at a convention, and I have consecrated myself to God, but it has passed away.
+I know it may last for a week or for a month, but away it fades, and after a time it is all gone."

 But listen!
 It is because you do not believe what I am now going to tell you and remind you of.
 When God has begun the work of absolute surrender in you, and when God has accepted your surrender, then God holds Himself bound to care for it and to keep it.
 Will you believe that?

-In this matter of surrender, there are: God and 1-1 a worm, God the everlasting and omnipotent Jehovah.
+In this matter of surrender there are two: God and I - I a worm, God the everlasting and omnipotent Jehovah.
 Worm, will you be afraid to trust yourself to this mighty God now?
 God is willing.
 Do you not believe that He can keep you continually, day by day, and moment by moment?